barisiciv/msa3d/README.rst

 -----

 This software was developed for data reduction and cube design for the JWST slit-stepping survey GO-2136.
-It is designed to be applicable for any future JWST slit-stepping surveys employing a similar observing strategy.
+It is designed to be applicable for any future JWST slit-stepping surveys that employ a similar observing strategy.

-The software consists of two components:
+The software consists of three main components:

-a) the version 1.14.0 ``jwst`` STScI pipeline to process the data via a modified set of arguments and keywords, and
+1. ``jwst`` STScI calibration pipeline (v.
+1.14.0 ) to (pre- and/or) process the data with a modified set of arguments and keywords
-b) the original software developed for cube design in a slit-stepping strategy with NIRSpec MSA
+2. post-processing: includes ``jwst`` pathloss correction and L.A.Cosmic for outlier and cosmic ray treatment
-- the latter being an unsupported data processing mode in the standard STScI pipeline.
+3. original cube design software: developed for cube design in a slit-stepping strategy with NIRSpec MSA.
+This is currently an unsupported processing mode in the standard STScI pipeline (Oct 2024).

 See  `Barisic et al. 2024 <https://ui.adsabs.harvard.edu/abs/2024arXiv240808350B/abstract>`__ for technical details and a case study analysis of an example target.